Edit Blog Post

 The ponds at the Portland Japanese Garden, Portland Oregon.

-The garden has a series of small ponds
+has a series of small ponds

 , all of which have fish.